Kortemme-Lab/kddg/README.rst

 - Whitespace         : Use spaces instead of tabs, with indents set to 4 spaces.
 - Natural language   : Please do not use contractions.
 - Nerdy references   : Allowed / encouraged.
-- Shiny?             : See above.
+- Shiny?             : Shiny!
+See above.

 Installation
 ============